 Except for policies encouraging the establishment of visitor-serving attractions within each district, it should be noted that most county-wide policies and regulations established for the benefit of agriculture also apply within the districts, including existing land use policies, the Swainson's Hawk mitigation program, easements and offsets, any future development rights programs, housing regulations on agricultural land, and other established policies.
 Creating a different policy in any of the agricultural districts would require a strong case for a unique need or advantage within that district.

-Lead Entity: County Administrator's Office, Agriculture, Planning and
+Lead Entity: County Administrator's Office, Agriculture, Planning and Public Works of Family Farmers, South County Farmers for

-Public Works

-Supporting Organizations: Farm Bureau, Ag Futures Alliance, California Alliance of many others.
+Supporting Organizations: Farm Bureau, Ag Futures Alliance, California Alliance